dskyberg/react-logic/README.md

 <img src="doc/images/truth_tables.png" alt="Truth Tables" title="Truth Tables">

+## ReactFlow Attribution
+I have turned off the attribution link on the ReactFlow Background, because I'm giving attribution in this doc.
+If you want to use this app for anything other than personal use, then please respect the [ReactFlow Attribution request](https://reactflow.dev/docs/guides/remove-attribution/)

 ## Coming Soon
 ### Edge Validation
 Currently, there is no edge validation.
 There is rudimentary, buggy tracking for